mahdidarabi/go-redis-sample/README.md

    make start
    ```

-2. Use the following sample requests (can be executed directly in VS Code with REST Client extension):
+2. Use the following sample requests (can be executed directly in VS Code or Cursor with the REST Client extension):

    ```http
    ### Create User Profile